harshw2284/CI-CD-Pipelines-GitHub-Actions-/Day-02.md

-# Docker – Day 02 -  My First GitHub Actions Workflow
+# CI/CD – Day 02 -  My First GitHub Actions Workflow

 Today you write your first GitHub Actions pipeline and watch it run in the cloud.